frank-engel-usgs/softwarecarpentry-usgs-aug2021/README.md

 the most popular, and certainly most used among USGS is the [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).

-In this wrokflow, the `master` branch of the repository always represents the most up-to-date and fully functioning code.
-In essence, the `master` branch should be deployable code, software, or whatever is the focus of your collaborative work.
-When someone wishes to edit code to create a new feature, fix a bug, or update documentation, they will create a branch off of the `master` in which to do any edits.
+In this wrokflow, the `master` (or `main` if using github) branch of the repository always represents the most up-to-date and fully functioning code.
+In essence, the `main` branch should be deployable code, software, or whatever is the focus of your collaborative work.
+When someone wishes to edit code to create a new feature, fix a bug, or update documentation, they will create a branch off of the `main` in which to do any edits.
 This way, the main copy of the code is always the most recent *working* copy, and any changes you do in a branch will not break the code for any other users.